Top Things To Do In Ipoh

 IPOH / MALAYSIA

 A city on the banks of the Kinta River, Ipoh (pronounced: ee-poh) isn’t a stop for most travellers to Malaysia.
 And that is a mistake because Ipoh is the kind of city that inspires, a city that can overnight become your muse.
 The past and present collide in the streets of Ipoh to create an artist’s canvas.
-Ipoh’s heydays as the bustling heart of Malaysia’s tin mining industry is long gone but the city is coming to life again, in a completely new avatar.
+Ipoh’s heydays as the bustling heart of Malaysia’s tin mining industry are long gone but the city is coming to life again, in a completely new avatar.
 The city council is restoring colonial-era shophouses and buildings; they are being transformed into boutiques, cafes, restaurants, art galleries, and event spaces.
 Walk along one of Ipoh’s streets and the abundance of photo opportunities will baffle you: Dilapidated buildings showcasing a hotch-potch of European, Brutalist, and Chinese architecture, countless kopitiams where you can sip white coffee from porcelain cups painted with Chinese motifs, colourful street art gracing every nook and cranny, hawker stalls dishing out noodle soups in the most beautiful ceramic bowls…there’s so much happening on the streets of this city and so many things to do in Ipoh.
+We travelled to Ipoh after visiting Kuala Lumpur and Cameron Highlands and fell in love with the city.
+Keep at least 2 to 3 days in Ipoh to discover all the things to see and do in Ipoh.

 Start your day at a Kopitiam

+If you know us, you know that we love a good breakfast on our trips.
 Breakfast at a kopitiam is undoubtedly the top thing to do in Ipoh!
 Some kaya toast and creamy egg tarts with a cup of white coffee one morning and I hooked to the one meal I had skipped forever.
-Ipoh is full of old-school kopitiams (coffee shops) like Nam Heong, Sin Yoon Loong, Sin Yoon Fong, Lim Kopi, Thean Chun, Ah Chow, and Yee Fatt where you can enjoy a traditional Ipoh style breakfast.
-If you want something more filling, order a bowl of spicy Curry Mee or a plate of Char Kuay Teow with shrimps and fried duck eggs.
+Ipoh is full of old-school kopitiams (coffee shops) like Nam Heong, Sin Yoon Loong, Sin Yoon Fong, Lim Kopi, Thean Chun, Ah Chow, and Yee Fatt where you can enjoy a traditional Ipoh-style breakfast.
+If you want something more filling, order a bowl of spicy Curry Mee or a plate of Char Kuay Teow with shrimp and fried duck eggs.

 Tour the Concubine Lanes